hertzmann/hertzmann.github.io/_posts/2020-05-08-siggraph-as-conference.md

 Discuss this on [Facebook](https://www.facebook.com/aaron.hertzmann/posts/10158397419855802).
 (Twitter link coming soon.)

-_This revision benefited from online discussions with many people with many different viewpoints, including Alyosha Efros, Sylvain Paris, Olga Sorkine-Horning, Etienne Vouga, and the commenters on the original Facebook post._
+_This revision benefited from online discussions with many people with many different viewpoints, including Keenan Crane, Alyosha Efros, Sylvain Paris, Olga Sorkine-Horning, Amir Vaxman, Etienne Vouga, and the commenters on the original Facebook post._